vokal/Cat2Cat/README.md

 After you've added your launch arguments, build and run the application.
 Your new category should be output to the file path you've provided.

 ###Using a Pre-Compiled Binary And A Build Script
-The current compiled binary can be downloaded from [this link](SampleiOSApp/ImageNamerExample/ImageNamerExample/Utilities/Cat2Cat).
+The current compiled binary can be downloaded from [the releases page](releases).

 Please see the [iOS Example App](SampleiOSApp)'s `Cat2Cat` aggregate build target for the appropriate run script.